Agents and the Era of Overproduction

 Coherence Threshold

 The coherence threshold of a feature is the point when the marginal cognitive load imposed on the user by a new feature exceeds the marginal value that feature delivers to them.
-The essential complexity is overwhelemed by the accidental.
+The essential complexity is overwhelmed by the accidental.

 The product’s coherence threshold is the point at which a product’s complexity begins to cost users more than it returns to them - when the burden of understanding what the product can do starts to erode the value of what it does do.